MLang137/EPO-2_SRC/readme.md

 Also, please do not commit any file that Questa Sim generates, for example .mpf, .mti, .wlf files.
 So only .c and .h files in the c folder, and only .vhdl files in the vhdl folder.
+The ise folder is for .ucf and .bit files, which are used in the software Xilinx ISE Design Suite.

 ## Questa Sim